-We always recommend that you employ a proven professional for the installation of porcelain wall and floor tiles, but here are some important guidelines to consider in ensuring a smooth installation process.
+We always recommend that you employ a proven professional for the installation of porcelain and ceramic wall and floor tiles, but here are some important guidelines to consider in ensuring a smooth installation process.

 When your tiles are delivered

 When you receive your porcelain or ceramic, check that you have all your tiles and that they are in good condition.
 A few breakages and some slight corner or edge damage is inevitable, but these tiles can be used as cuts.
 We recommend that you shuffle and mix tiles from different boxes/crates so that you have a uniform effect across the whole of the new surface.
 It is often wise to dry lay small areas first to ensure even distribution and to consider optimum placement of tiles, for example, where movement joints will be required.
 Because of this all tiles should be unpacked and your installer should be made fully aware of your laying requirements prior to the job commencing.